-We offer the interactive online research information and data access portal FORSbase that allows researchers themselves to easily document and deposit their research data (both quantitative and qualitative) for long-term preservation and dissemination.
-By way of this key tool and related support services, FORS promotes and facilitates research transparency, data sharing, and data re-use in Switzerland and Europe.
+SWISSUbase, the online platform from FORS provides access to research information and data and offers researchers the opportunity to easily document and deposit their research data (both quantitative and qualitative) for long-term preservation and dissemination.
+With this key tool and related support services, FORS promotes and facilitates research transparency as well as data sharing and reuse in Switzerland and Europe.

 FORS is also committed to open access to data and publications.
-Data and publications resulting from research projects at FORS or with implication of FORS collaborators have to be accessible on the web for free as far as copyright allows for it.
+Data and publications resulting from research projects at FORS or with the involvement of FORS staff must be accessible on the web for free insofar as allowed by copyright.
 The benefits of open data for the social sciences include:

 - Greater transparency in the scientific process